-Campaign Legal Center, alongside a pro-voter coalition, successfully argued in front of a U.S. District Court that it is illegal for the president to set voting rules or direct the Elections Assistance Commission (EAC) to change federal election rules.
+Campaign Legal Center, on behalf of a pro-voter coalition, successfully argued in front of a U.S. District Court that it is illegal for the president to set voting rules, direct the Elections Assistance Commission (EAC) to change federal election rules or require military and overseas voters to provide burdensome documentation when registering to vote or requesting an absentee ballot.

 The EAC was designed by Congress to be independent and bipartisan.
 The president cannot legally dictate to the EAC what the federal voter registration form’s contents should be.

-In April 2025, the League of United Latin American Citizens (LULAC), Secure Families Initiative (SFI) and Arizona Students’ Association (ASA) — represented by Campaign Legal Center (CLC) and State Democracy Defenders Fund (SDDF) — asked the court to stop Section 2(a) of the executive order.
+In April 2025, the League of United Latin American Citizens (LULAC), Secure Families Initiative (SFI) and Arizona Students’ Association (ASA) — represented by Campaign Legal Center (CLC) and Democracy Defenders Fund (DDF) — asked the court to prevent the administration from taking any steps to enforce Section 2(a) and Section 3(d) of President Trump’s executive order.

 After further briefing, on Friday, October 31, 2025, the district court again concluded that the president has no constitutional authority to dictate the contents of the federal voter registration form, and it permanently struck down his unlawful attempt to do so, issuing a final judgment against the government.